TurboPack/LockBox3/readme.txt

   2. Start RAD Studio.

-  3. Add the source subdirectory (e.g., d:\lockBox3\source) to the
-     IDE's library path.
+  3. Add the source directory (e.g. d:\lockBox3\run and all the subdirectories) to the IDE's library path.
 For C++Builder, add the hpp subdirectory (e.g., d:\lockBox3\source\hpp) to the IDE's system include path.

   4. Open & install the designtime package specific to the IDE being used.
 The IDE should notify you the components have been